reqnroll/Reqnroll.Actions/README.md

 You can find a list of all Code Snippets [here](./CodeSnippets/Readme.md).

 ## 2. Plugins
-For more complex problems, there will be dedicated plugins for SpecFlow that provide more functionalities and integrate effortlessly into SpecFlow and its features.
+For more complex problems, there will be dedicated plugins for Reqnroll that provide more functionalities and integrate effortlessly into Reqnroll and its features.

 You can find a list of all Plugins [here](./Plugins/README.md).